heidtJJ/Pascal-Compiler/README.md

 # Pascal-Compiler

-Given by Tino: Simple Semantic Rules for the Dragon Pascal subset
+Requirements by Tino: Simple Semantic Rules for the Dragon Pascal subset

 1. Semantic rules for Scoping<br>
    1.1.
 Local objects cannot be declared more than once<br>